The influence of implantation conditions on dopant activation in Al-implanted 4H-SiC: A MD study applying an Al potential fitted to DFT barriers: Methods

 Vacancy identification is more challenging, particularly within clusters or at crystalline-amorphous interfaces.
 Removal of an atom produces dangling bonds on neighboring lattice atoms of the opposite species, forming a cage-like configuration.
 Applying the coordination analysis in OVITO \cite{stukowski2009visualization}, an isolated vacancy was detected by identifying four threefold-coordinated atoms of identical species forming such a cage.
 For clustered or distorted environments, the presence of at least three dangling-bond atoms of identical species was used as a practical identification criterion.
 This heuristic preserves approximate equality between the total number of vacancies and interstitials expected from implantation-induced Frenkel-pair generation.

 To distinguish isolated point defects from extended defect clusters, a connectivity-based clustering algorithm was implemented.
-Defects separated by less than the nearest-neighbor distance were grouped into the same cluster.
+Defects separated by less than the nearest-neighbor distance deduced from partial pair correlation functions were grouped into the same cluster.
 Cluster size was defined as the total number of constituent defects belonging to a connected defect network.